musevlt/imphot/doc/imphot/index.rst

 scripts.
 In both cases, multi-process iterators are available for efficiently fitting multiple MUSE exposures of a single field in parallel.
-The fitting procedures also provide the option of plotting each fit as it completes and of generating verbose or summarized textual reports on the fitted parameters.
+The fitting procedures also provide the option of plotting the results of each fit, as it completes, and of generating either verbose or summarized textual reports about the fitted parameters.

 General Usage Instructions
 ==========================